AaronBenDaniel/AaronBenDanielWebsite/content/projects.md

 !["Image of JONA ROV"](/img/projects/jonabottom.webp)

 For our 2023-2024 year, Sunk Robotics decided to build an entirely new ROV Frame.
 The major reason for this was to increase our thruster count from 6 to 8.
 The additional thrusters will allow for far greater lift capacity and pitch control.
-As of March 2024, the frame is functional but lacks a few finishing touches.

 *See posts about the {{< linktotag "frame" "JONA ROV Frame">}}*